-An indirect citation is when the ideas of one author are published in another author’s text but you have not read or accessed the original author’s work.
-In the list of References provide the details of the author of the work you have read.
+An indirect citation or secondary source is when the ideas of one author are published in another author’s text but you have not read or accessed the original author’s work.

 Miller (cited in Agrios 2005) found …